Home | Shop | Blog

 Calla lilies Care

-• In cooler areas, take the rhizomes after first frost, clean the bulbs, if there is soil.
+• In cooler areas, take the rhizomes after the first frost; clean the bulbs, if there is soil.

-• Dry them in the direct sun for a few days.
+• Dry them in direct sun for a few days.

-• Store in a dry location that remains between 50 and 60 degrees F.
+• Store in a dry location that remain between 50 and 60 degrees F.

 • Plant the calla lily bulbs in spring after the soil has warmed and all danger of frost has passed.